RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 1. In Home Assistant UI,
  * Select Developer Tools
  * Select the YAML tab
- * Click 'Check Configuration.
+ * Click 'Check Configuration'.
- * If there are issue with the config then roll back the changes and repeat but use the 'check configuration' at each step to identify where the issue is.
+ * If there are issues with the config then either roll back the changes and repeat but use the 'check configuration' at each step to identify where issues arise.
- * If the Configuration check is fine go ahead and restart home assistant
+ * If the 'Check Configuration' is fine go ahead and restart home assistant.

 ### Adding the Dashboards